ReadyResearchers-2023-24/syllabus/cmpsc-600-fall-syllabus.md

   - [ ] The project pitch has an accessible overview of the proposed project
   - [ ] The project pitch contained an effective tool demonstration
   - [ ] The project pitch gave a clear project motivation
+  - [ ] The project pitch gave evidence of project feasibility
   - [ ] The student effectively answered the questions from the audience
   - [ ] The student completed the project pitch within the five-minute time limit
   - [ ] The student completed the question and answer session within the two-minute time limit